October 15, 2021

 We did it, we hosted two career fairs in one day!
 But, are you still feeling a bit discouraged that things aren’t happening for you?
 Don’t despair!
 There are still several upcoming recruiting events this fall and there will be more in the spring.
 On Friday, November 5, PGP will be joining forces with BU, Harvard, MIT, Tufts & Yale to virtually host the Engineering Career Fair Collaborative on the Handshake platform.
 This career fair is for students looking for opportunities other than software roles.
 Registration will open on October 29, check your Handshake account and the PGP News for more information.

 What should you do after a career fair?

 Here are a few tips to keep you moving forward in the recruiting process:

-· Follow up with the companies that you were most interested in.
-First step is always to apply online (especially to the bigger companies that have an online application system).
+Follow up with the companies that you were most interested in.
+First step is usually to apply online.
 Apply to any jobs or internships that look appealing and appropriate.
 Keep yourself organized - create a spreadsheet or tracking system for what positions you've applied to, and when.

-· Have you ever heard someone from PGP say apply to each job twice?
-This is what we mean - now that you've applied on-line, follow up with a person that works in or has a connection to that company.
-It could be a recruiter you met at the fair, an Olin alum, a contact of PGP's, a family friend or relative - ANYONE who can call attention to the resume you just submitted to their database.
-Go find that stack of business cards that just may be sitting in a drawer, purse, or the pocket of the blazer that you wore that day!
+In PGP we like to say apply to each job twice.
+Sometimes this means applying first to a company and then reaching out to a contact and sometimes it means reaching out to the contact person first.
+It could be a recruiter you met at the fair, an Olin alum, a contact of PGP's, a family friend or relative - ANYONE who can give you advice on your resume, make a referral for you or call attention to the resume you just submitted to their database.
 Compose a quick email to the recruiter or person you know at the companies you've applied to, and attach a copy of your resume.
 The email should be brief but let the person know you are definitely interested in their company.
 Your question at the end - What do you suggest I do as a next step?